GreenSmoothieGirl Logo

 BeckieW12) They kept a food log for two weeks.
 Each student rated how they felt, what they ate and how much exercise they got each day.
 At the end of the two weeks they charted the healthy food choices they made vs. the "not-so-heathy" choices.

 We also did two experiments.
-We recreated the McDonald’s experiment you wrote about HERE.
+We recreated a McDonald's experiment.
 We also did one that showed how our bodies use and absorb sugar.

 BeckieW2The culmination was our Science Fair night where we presented all of our findings to the whole school, friends and family.
 I did a green smoothie demo at the fair, and it was a huge hit!
 I could tell that the parents were really starting to take notice of all the information their children had accumulated over the year.